Pteratato/Oasis/Oasis [CH3].md

 Janus said nothing, leaving empty space for Hahn to fill, if he chose.

-“I tried to get her to….”
+“I tried to get her to…”

 *Terminate*.